 Remember spending all day downloading a song on Napster or Limewire back in the day?
 Today’s illegal streaming sites aren’t much different — they just allow access to a wider variety of entertainment, including full movies, entire seasons of TV shows, and even ebooks.

-The Dangers of Illegal Movie Streaming Sites
+The Dangers of Illegal Movie Websites

 - It’s breaking the law.
 You’re responsible for anything downloaded through your home Wi-Fi network or on your child’s phone.
 Cease and desist letters from studios, networks, and other copyright holders may be sent to your house.
 You can expect new laws and technology to crack down on pirated content in the future.